ballouc/Pomodoro-Timer/README.md

 - Using a task prompt component instead of a prompt object
 - Task completion animation
 - Automatic pomodoro cycles
+- Timer in browser tab?
+- Change 'i' icon to pencil icon to indicate edit

 # Tech stack
 For this project I created a React application using Vite.js, a lightweight local development server.
 I opted out of initially using CSS libraries for this project.